-- 5. The Chair, failing whom the Vice-Chair of the Synod Council, shall summon a meeting of the Council to be held at least 30 days before the election of a bishop for the purpose of choosing the names of those eligible persons to be placed before the Electoral Synod as candidates for the episcopate. - 6.
-Those entitled to vote at the election of the Bishop shall be the priests, deacons and lay workers of the Diocese in active service and holding the Bishop's license; the Chancellor, Vice-Chancellor, Treasurer, Controller, Secretary of Synod, and Lay representatives duly elected as provided in Canon 4.1 as well as the lay representatives duly appointed according to the provisions of subsection 10 of section 1 of Canon 1.1.
-Retired clergy of the diocese and clergy from other dioceses present in the diocese and holding the Bishop's "permission to officiate" may attend the Electoral Synod but are not permitted to vote.
+- 5. The Chair, failing whom the Vice-Chair of the Synod Council, shall summon a meeting of the Council to be held at least 30 days before the election of a bishop for the purpose of choosing the names of those eligible persons to be placed before the Electoral Synod as candidates for the episcopate. - 6. (a) Those entitled to vote at the election of a Bishop shall be those members of Synod duly elected or appointed according to the provisions of Canon 1.1. (b) Retired clergy and retired licensed lay workers of the diocese, and clergy from other dioceses presently serving in the diocese and holding a Bishop's permission, may attend the Electoral Synod but are not permitted to vote in the episcopal election.